MasoniteFramework/docs/tutorials/creating-a-blog.md

 Go ahead and change those setting to your connection settings.
 The `DB_DRIVER` constant takes 3 values: `mysql`, `postgres` and `sqlite`.

 {% hint style="warning" %}
-Since it has a simpler configuration, if you are using `sqlite`, you will need to edit `config/database.py` to remove the `host`, `user`, and `password` keys.
+Since `sqlite` has a simpler configuration, you will need to edit `config/database.py` to remove the `host`, `user`, and `password` keys.
 {% endhint %}

 ## Migrating

 Once you have set the correct credentials, we can go ahead and migrate the database.
 Out of the box, Masonite has a migration for a users table which will be the foundation of our user.
-You can edit this user migration before migrating but the default configuration will suit most needs just fine and you can always add column at a later date.
+You can edit this user migration before migrating but the default configuration will suit most needs just fine and you can always add or remove columns at a later date.

 {% code-tabs %}
 {% code-tabs-item title="terminal" %}